wp-plugins/abs-accordion/readme.txt

 6. Add new category and select category

+7. Photo in accordion

+8. YouTube video in accordion

+9. Vimeo video  in accordion

 == Changelog ==

 = 1.0 =
 * Initial Release
 = 1.0.1 =
 * Add TinyMCE Button for Shortcode
+= 1.0.2 =
+* Add some features